 One of the world’s leading energy watchers says the second shale revolution will come in the form of LNG exports.
 After 70 years of production, more than 30% of the Arab C reservoir stock-tank original oil in place has been recovered through various mechanisms including natural depletion, waterflooding, gas lift implementation, and horizontal-well development.
 The North field offshore Qatar was observed to have a chance of inner annuli becoming charged with shallow-gas pressure with possible communication to other annuli, which was thought to be a well integrity concern.
 Airborne imaging spectroscopy has evolved dramatically since the 1980s as a robust remote-sensing technique used to generate 2D maps of surface properties over large areas.

 Is the Cloud Mature Enough for High-Performance Computing?
 Data volumes are growing at an exponential rate.
 How can high-performance computing solutions help operators manage these volumes?
 Will faster, stronger processors and cloud computing solutions be the answer?
-This paper describes interpretation results of a 4D seismic-monitoring program in a challenging Middle East carbonate reservoir.
+Last year saw continued contraction in the seismic data-acquisition industry.